alastairmoody-madeye/Engineering-Ladders/README.md

 | 6 | [SD6](Software-Director.md#sd6---software-director-6) | [QD6](Quality-Director.md#qd6---quality-director-6) | [DD6](Delivery-Director.md#dd6---delivery-director-6) | [PD5](Product-Director.md#pd6---product-director-6) | [ED6](Engineering-Director.md#ed6---engineering-director-6) |
 | 7 | [SD7](Software-Director.md#sd7---software-director-7) | [QD7](Quality-Director.md#qd7---quality-director-7) | [DD7](Delivery-Director.md#dd7---delivery-director-7) | [PD5](Product-Director.md#pd7---product-director-7) | [ED7](Engineering-Director.md#ed7---engineering-director-7) |

-# Axes
+# System Dimensions

-The chart shown above has the following 5 axes, each of which are specific to the role:
+Each system, there are 5 different general dimensions, though the specification of each is specific to the role:
 * **Technology**: knowledge of the tech stack and tools used to deliver the primary product for the role
 * **System**: level of ownership of the system(s) that product the primary product fo the role
 * **People**: relationship with the team(s) necessary to deliver the primary product for the role
 * **Process**: level of engagement with engineering process used to create the primary product for the role
 * **Influence**: social network influence of stakeholders in the primary product for the role

-The **influence** axis can be seen as a *different dimension* since it is orthogonal and applies to all the other axes.
+The **influence** axis can be seen as a *cross-cutting dimension* since it is orthogonal and applies to all the other dimensions.

 Each axis has 5 different levels of performance.
 It is important to highlight that every level includes the previous one(s).
 For example, someone that *evangelizes* technology, *specializes* and *adopts* it as well.